yifanwww/template-electron-react/README.md

 You can create your own project by importing this template project.

-It's recommanded for you to use `yarn` to manage your packages.
-If you want to use `npm`, please delete `yarn.lock`.

 ## Use Visual Studio Code as Your Editor

 It's recommanded for you to use `Visual Studio Code` to develop your electron application.